BusisiwePieterson/automate-loadbalancer-configuration/README.md

 ![image](images/Screenshot_3.png)

-5. Run `sudo chmod +x install.sh` to chnage permissions on the file to make executable.
+5. Run `sudo chmod +x install.sh` to change permissions on the file to make it executable.

-6. Run `./install.sh PUBLIC_IP` *e.g* `./install.sh  34.29.230.59` do this for each webserver.
+6. Run `./install.sh PUBLIC_IP` *e.g* `./install.sh  34.29.230.59` do this for each web server.

 ![image](images/Screenshot_4.png)

-7. Copy and paste each webservers Public IP on your web browser.
+7. Copy and paste each web server's Public IP on your web browser.

 ![image](images/Screenshot_5.png)